operativeit/nova-rating-field/README.md

 A **Star rating field** to use in your Laravel Nova apps.
 This package is highly based on [nikaia/nova-rating-field](https://github.com/nikaia/nova-rating-field) thas is incompatible with Nova4 and looks unmaintained for a while.

+This README was written by the original author and we just copy it here and change the package and field name.

 Uses [vue-star-rating](https://github.com/craigh411/vue-star-rating).

 ## Installation